-In dusty or dirty conditions, change the engine oil more frequently than the interval specified in the maintenance schedule.
-Figure 10 shows the location of the oil drain, oil filler neck and oil level indicator.
+In dusty or dirty conditions, change the oil more frequently than the interval specified in the maintenance schedule.
+Figure 9 shows the location of the oil drain, oil filler neck and oil level indicator.

 AWARNING Hot oil can cause severe burns if spilled or splashed on skin.
-Keep fingers and hands clear when removing the oil drain plug, and wear protective clothing.
+Keep fingers and hands clear when removing oil drain plug, and wear protective clothing.

 - 1. Place a pan under the oil drain plug.
 Run the engine until it is warm, then shut it off. - 2.
-Remove the oil level indicator. - 3.
+Remove the yellow oil level indicator. - 3.
+Remove the yellow oil drain hole cover located on the bottom of the genset.
 Unscrew the oil plug and allow all of the oil to drain from the engine.

-- 4. Install the oil plug and tighten it securely to prevent an oil leak. - Use a premium quality motor oil.
-The engine oil capacity is 1 quart (0.95 liters).
-See the following Recommended Engine Oil section to select the proper weight oil. - Pour the oil into the oil filler neck slowly.
-Check the oil level by inserting the oil level indicator into the filler neck.
-Do NOT screw the oil level indicator in.
+- 4. Install the oil plug and tighten it securely to prevent an oil leak. - 5.
+Use a premium quality motor oil.
+The engine oil capacity is 1.6 quarts (1.5 litres).
+See the following Recommended Engine Oil section to select the proper weight oil. - Pour the oil into oil filler neck slowly.
+Check the oil level by inserting oil level indicator into filler neck.
+Screw the oil level indicator in securely to obtain an oil level reading.
 Add oil until the full mark is reached. - 7.
 Insert the oil level indicator in the fill tube and screw it in securely to prevent oil leakage.
+Check the oil drain plug area for leaks.
+Reinstall the yellow oil drain hole cover.

-Used oil is harmful to the environment if it is not disposed of properly.
+Used oil is harmful to the environment.
 Pour used oil into a sealed container and deliver it to the nearest recycling center or automotive service station.

-FIGURE 10.
+FIGURE 9.
 OIL CHANGE